haozeli-ling/Questions/README.md

 ## Resourses

-This seminar cannot cover all the fasinating topics relating to questions, unfortunately.
-However, fortunately, there have been several wonderful seminars on question semantics that have been taught recently and their course materials are accessible from the internet.
-You may find your favorite topic(s) from there:
+This seminar will not and cannot cover all the fasinating topics relating to questions, unfortunately.
+However, fortunately, there have been several wonderful recent seminars on question semantics and their course materials are accessible online.
+You may find it useful to consult them:

-- Patrick Elliott, Kai von Final, Danny Fox, Sabine Iatridou, and David Pesetsky: Syntax and semantics of questions (Class videos are also available)
+- Patrick Elliott, Kai von Fintel, Danny Fox, Sabine Iatridou, and David Pesetsky: Syntax and semantics of questions (Class videos are also available)
-- Yimei Xiang: Semantics of questions (more on the Categorial approach, uniqueness, mention-some readings, higher-order answers)
+- Yimei Xiang: Semantics of questions (a detailed introduction of the categorial approach, uniqueness, mention-some readings, higher-order answers)
-- Floris Roelofsen: Semantics of questions (more on Inquisitive Semantics)
+- Floris Roelofsen: Semantics of questions (based on Inquisitive Semantics)

-Veneeta Dayal has a great book *Questions* (2017), which introduces almost everything about questions.
+Veneeta Dayal has a great book *Questions* (2017), which includes almost everything about questions.